-Things are looking a lot different this Valentine’s Day.
 My husband Aaron and I typically stay in on February 14th rather than going out.
+I prefer to avoid heading to restaurants on Valentine’s Day to avoid overpriced set menus and tables squeezed together.
+Don’t get me wrong – I love dining out just about any other day of the year.
 To make this night at home a little more special than all the other nights we’ve spent at home this past year, I’m pulling out all the stops.

-Instead of sitting in front of the tv all night long and eating dinner on the couch in our sweats, we will be making dinner together.
+Instead of sitting in front of the tv all night long and eating dinner on the couch in our sweats, we will be making a romantic dinner together.
 We’re choosing to eat by candlelight with cocktails in hand and a romantic soundtrack playing.
-Of course immediately after dinner I’ll be changing back into my sweatpants (I’m not that crazy).
+Of course immediately after dinner, I’ll be changing back into my sweatpants (I’m not that crazy).
 Pair with a nice bottle of champagne or wine for a perfect night in.
+It was a great option in 2021 and we’re rolling the tradition over to 2022!

-I’ve included five separate menus for your Valentine’s Day dinner.
+I’ve included 5 separate menus for your Valentine’s Day dinner at home ideas.
 Each menu has an appetizer, side, entree and dessert with a cohesive theme for each.
 This year I’d encourage you to branch out and choose your own adventure.
 Whether you choose to make your own sushi, my favorite spicy rigatoni, a classic steak au poivre or a luxurious creamy lobster pasta, you can’t go wrong!

 Get the recipe for every menu item below!

-This recipe brings out the flavors of the broccolini while the acidity of the red wine vinegar works to offset its bitterness.
+This side dish recipe brings out the flavors of the broccolini while the acidity of the red wine vinegar works to offset its bitterness.

 Yellowtail is paired with Serrano and yuzu kosho for a little spice and with cilantro and ponzu for an extremely flavorful, yet light dish.
 When buying yellowtail for this dish be sure to get high-quality sushi-grade fish.